hmkurth/CommunityFoodResources/DesignDocs/applicationFlow.md

 I'm not sure how much to implement for the MVP,
 I'm not sure at all how much work each thing takes...

-### User Sign up
+### com.hmkurth.entity.User Sign up

-1. User chooses sign up on the menu (available on all pages, unless the user is signed in already).
+1. com.hmkurth.entity.User chooses sign up on the menu (available on all pages, unless the user is signed in already).
-1. User fills out the sign up form and submits.
+1. com.hmkurth.entity.User fills out the sign up form and submits.
 1. Request goes to sign up servlet.
 1. Servlet creates a user object and then creates user in the database.
 1. Response to user confirming addition (show a message on the jsp)

-### User Sign In
+### com.hmkurth.entity.User Sign In

-1. User chooses sign in on the menu (available on all pages, unless the user is signed in already).
+1. com.hmkurth.entity.User chooses sign in on the menu (available on all pages, unless the user is signed in already).
-1. User enters username and password on form and submits.
+1. com.hmkurth.entity.User enters username and password on form and submits.
 1. If user is authenticated, the server will handle allowing access to edit pages.
 JDBCRealm used for authentication (users, users_roles, and roles table).
 1. If authentication fails, show error message/page.